- How does DeFi Insurance Work?

 How to Buy or Use DeFi Insurance

-Select a provider such as Nexus Mutual, InsurAce, or Ensuro, depending on the type of coverage needed. - Connect Your Wallet
+Choose a Platform: Select a provider such as Nexus Mutual, InsurAce, or Ensuro, depending on the type of coverage needed.

-Link a Web3 wallet like MetaMask, WalletConnect, or Coinbase Wallet.
-This wallet will hold both your premium payment and the proof of coverage. - Browse Coverage Options
+Connect Your Wallet: Link a Web3 wallet like MetaMask, WalletConnect, or Coinbase Wallet.
+This wallet will hold both your premium payment and the proof of coverage.

-Platforms list available products, such as protection against specific protocol hacks, liquidity pool failures, or even real-world events like flight delays.
-Browse and choose the best plan. - Pay Premiums On-Chain
+Browse Coverage Options: Platforms list available products, such as protection against specific protocol hacks, liquidity pool failures, or even real-world events like flight delays.
+Browse and choose the best plan.

-Once you select a plan, you confirm the transaction on-chain by paying in stablecoins or the platform’s native token. - Coverage Begins Instantly
+Pay Premiums On-Chain: Once you select a plan, you confirm the transaction on-chain by paying in stablecoins or the platform’s native token.

-The smart contract automatically issues coverage, with details logged on the blockchain.
-There is no waiting period, paperwork, or manual approval. - Claims and Payouts
+Coverage Begins Instantly: The smart contract automatically issues coverage, with details logged on the blockchain.
+There is no waiting period, paperwork, or manual approval.

-DeFi is the future of financing for all sectors of the economy and is here to stay.
+DeFi is gradually reshaping how financial services operate across industries, and the key aspects of DeFi insurance are becoming clearer as adoption grows.
 Customers are moving to decentralized facilities for manufacturing, whether it be in the corporate or consumer product sectors.
 The time is apt for businesses to adopt blockchain technology and begin a bold digital transformation.

 To satisfy all of your company’s needs, Appinventiv provides a wide range of blockchain application development services.
 We have got you covered, be it blockchain app consultation, smart contract development, crypto wallet development, or more.